mschlegel81/grav-particles/README.md

 Stars interact with each other in the usual manner, while dust is treated as massless (therefore non-attracting) test particles.

+Dust which is neither gravitationally bound nor moves in the general direction of a star is removed.

 ## Controls
 ### Speed
 ...selects the simulation speed, i.e. the factor between real time and simulated time.